flutter/packages/packages/pigeon/README.md

 ### Setup

-To specify what code Pigeon should generate, create a `/pigeons` directory and add a `.dart` configuration file.
-This guide will place all such configurations within `/pigeons/messages.dart`, but you are free to choose any file name(s) you like.
+To specify what code Pigeon should generate, create your interface definition file.
+This guide will place all such definitions at `/pigeons/messages.dart`, but you are free to choose any file name you like, inside a dedicated folder or not.

 Begin by instantiating a `PigeonOptions` object, wrapped in the `@ConfigurePigeon` decorator.
 Later, you will pass named parameters to your `PigeonOptions` object